bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

 Adapters remount when their model, target, or abort signal changes.
 Keep those values stable across ordinary framework renders.
 Removing one root slot from a document provider detaches only that view; the provider and its other root slots keep the shared document alive.
+Every model supplied to one document provider must have a unique model ID; duplicate IDs are rejected before the provider changes its active mount.
 A single model can have only one owning temporary document at a time, so dispose its current mount before moving it to another host.
 Abort a pending or active mount with ``mountOptions.signal``.
+A signal that is already aborted prevents mount creation entirely; aborting during or after creation disposes the owned mount and its temporary document.
 Adapter error callbacks and events report the same structured mount failures;
 failed and superseded mounts clean up any views and temporary document they created.
 Framework packages do not inject Bokeh resource scripts or implement